-(1) The installation of a small wind energy system of forty-five (45) feet or less will shall be permitted in the non-urbanized area in any district Commented [County42]: Neutral subject to the approval of a Use Permit approved by the Zoning Administrator unless otherwise prohibited by any of the following: General plan, specific plan, planned community text, California Coastal Commission, a local coastal program; a land use plan adopted by Airport Land Use Commission; a Alquist-Priolo Earthquake Fault Zoning Act; a scenic highway plan; a conservation or open space easement; a protected open space agreement; a listing of the site in a historic register; or a Williamson Act contract.

-- (2) The installation of a small wind energy system of more than forty-five (45) feet and up to eighty (80) feet will shall be permitted in the non-urbanized area in any district subject to the approval of a Use Permit approved by the Planning Commission unless otherwise prohibited by any of the following: General plan, specific plan, planned community text, California Coastal Commission, a local coastal program; a land use plan adopted by Airport Land Use Commission; a Alquist-Priolo Earthquake Fault Zoning Act; a scenic highway plan; a conservation or open space easement; a protected open space agreement; a listing of the site in a historic register; or a Williamson Act contract. - (c) Building site area.
+- (1) The installation of a small wind energy system of forty-five (45) feet or less shall be permitted in the non-urbanized area in any district subject to the approval of a Use Permit approved by the Zoning Administrator unless otherwise prohibited by any of the following: General plan, specific plan, planned community text, California Coastal Commission, a local coastal program; a land use plan adopted by Airport Land Use Commission; a Alquist-Priolo Earthquake Fault Zoning Act; a scenic highway plan; a conservation or open space easement; a protected open space agreement; a listing of the site in a historic register; or a Williamson Act contract. - (2) The installation of a small wind energy system of more than forty-five (45) feet and up to eighty (80) feet shall be permitted in the non-urbanized area in any district subject to the approval of a Use Permit approved by the Planning Commission unless otherwise prohibited by any of the following: General plan, specific plan, planned community text, California Coastal Commission, a local coastal program; a land use plan adopted by Airport Land Use Commission; a Alquist-Priolo Earthquake Fault Zoning Act; a scenic highway plan; a conservation or open space easement; a protected open space agreement; a listing of the site in a historic register; or a Williamson Act contract. - (c) Building site area.
 Minimum lot size shall be one (1) acre. - (d) Height.
 For purposes of calculating height, the height shall mean the distance from the ground to the top of the blade in the vertical position.
-Maximum tower height shall be eighty (80) feet unless applicant can demonstrate to the satisfaction of the Director, OC Planning, that special circumstances exist that require a tower to be up to, but no more than, one hundred (100) feet in height.
+Maximum tower height shall be eighty (80) feet unless applicant can demonstrate to the satisfaction of the Director, that special circumstances exist that require a tower to be up to, but no more than, one hundred (100) feet in height.
 An application for a small wind energy system shall include evidence that proposed height of the tower does not exceed the height recommended by the manufacturer or distributor of the system.
-In no event shall the tower height exceed the applicable limits established by the Federal Aviation Administration (FAA). - (e) Number of units.
+In no event shall the tower height exceed the applicable limits established by the Federal Aviation Administration (FAA).

+(e) Number of units.

-System Height Permitted Additional Maximum No. of Systems 60 feet or less Up to 2 systems for lots one to five acres in size 1 system for every additional five acres No more than 5 systems total
+System Height Permitted Additional Maximum No. of Systems 60 feet or less Up to 2 systems for lots one to five acres in size 1 system for every additional five acres No more than 5 systems total Greater than 60 feet 1 system for lots one to ten acres in size 1 unit for every additional ten acres No more than 3 systems total